George Meikle Kemp: Kemp likenesses

 Kemp's brother-in-law, William Bonnar, painted at least two portraits of him.
 One, with the half-built Monument seen behind Kemp, is in the possession of the Scottish National Portrait Gallery.
 The second portrait by Bonnar is owned by the City of Edinburgh Council.
 A portrait by an unknown artist of Kemp holding a model of the Scott Monument also belongs to the City of Edinburgh Council.
 Three sculpted representations of Kemp exist: a bust modelled from life by Alexander Handyside Ritchie and carved in marble by John Hutchison, is in the care of the City of Edinburgh Council; a profile, also by Ritchie, adorns Kemp's tombstone in St Cuthbert's churchyard.
 A further profile by Ritchie, in bronze, forms the centrepiece of the Kemp memorial at Redscarhead.
-Two photographic portraits of Kemp, posed on the Scott Monument's building site, were made by David Octavius Hill in 1843.
+Two photographic portraits of Kemp, posed on the Scott Monument's building site, were made by Robert Adamson (1821-48) in 1843.
 Salted paper prints from paper negative images are preserved by the City of Edinburgh Council.